Updated January 2018

 Fall in Love with Luckenbach

 Luckenbach, Texas, 14 miles from Fredericksburg, is essentially a wide place in the road.
 This two-building town – it only has a dance hall and the combination bar and general store – draws people from across the country and around the world to drink beer underneath the oak trees and listen to country music in the memorabilia-studded bar.
 There are daily informal performances at Luckenbach as well as concerts from country greats and festivals on the weekends.
 Here, there is a feeling that everyone is a regular – maybe even friends and family.
+Without a doubt, Luckenbach is one of the best places to visit near Fredericksburg.

 Take a Historical Walking Tour

 Founded by German immigrants in 1846, Fredericksburg (named after Prince Friedrich of Prussia) has a rich and distinctive history.
 A walking tour of the historic district features buildings constructed by the original settlers, some of which include exhibits showing what life was like in Texas in the mid-19th century.
 Visitors can learn about everything from the original settlers’ historic treaty with the Comanche Indians to religion and community on the frontier.
-For a less historical and possibly more festive look at the German influence in Fredericksburg, visit when the yearly Oktoberfest or German Christmas events are being held.
-On the edge of the historic district, the National Museum of the Pacific War offers a look at slightly more recent history, with a focus on the events of World War II in the Pacific.
-There is so much to see that tickets are good for two days.

 If you enjoyed this article, you may want to sign up for our monthly newsletter, THE FIX.
 We share exclusive content, amazing travel deals, give you sneak peeks of our future trips, and other special surprises.